wavefrontHQ/docs/pages/doc/metrics_security.md

 When you create a rule, plan your strategy.

 * **Metrics Dimensions** allow you to determine what to block or allow.
   - Specify one or more metric prefixes.
-You can specify exact an match (e.g. `requests` or `request.`) or a wildcard match (e.g. `*.cpuloadav*`, `cpu.*`).
+You can specify an exact match (e.g. `requests` or `request.`) or a wildcard match (e.g. `*.cpuloadav*`, `cpu.*`).
   - Specify a combination of metric sources or point tags to narrow down the metrics.
-For example, you could block visibility into production environments for some developers, or block some development environments metrics for contractors.
+For example, you can block visibility into production environments for some developers, or block some development environments metrics for contractors.
 * **Access** allows you to allow or block access for a combination of accounts and/or groups or for roles.